Los Angeles Gun Crime Lawyers

 When a gun is discharged or someone is injured during a crime, a defendant may face even more serious charges, including:

-Assault with a Firearm: For a misdemeanor, you face up to one year in jail and/or a $1,000 fine and for a felony, up to four years in prison and/or a $10,000 fine.
+Assault with a Firearm: For a misdemeanor, you face up to one year in jail and/or a $1,000 fine, and for a felony, up to four years in prison and/or a $10,000 fine.
 These maximum penalties apply to generic firearms, but this charge can be enhanced in cases involving semiautomatics, assault rifles, and certain rifles.
-A defendant can also face additional charges if the victim was a police officer, firefighter, or the defendant committed another crime.
+A defendant can also face additional charges if the victim was a police officer or firefighter or if the defendant committed another crime.

 Lastly, if you commit a separate felony crime with a gun, you may run across California's "10-20-Life" law.
 Under Penal Code 12022.53 PC, if you are convicted of a felony crime while using a gun, you can face an additional 10 years in prison.
 If you actually fired a gun, then the sentence becomes 20 years, and if someone is seriously injured or dies, then you face 25 years to life.
 Beating these charges requires a strong defense headed up by a diligent and experienced legal team.